 When the numbing is too much and the victims need to feel energized and alive again, stimulants such as cocaine and opiates can be used.
 Other chronic marijuana users become anxious and get prescriptions for Xanax to cope with anxiety.
 The need to use multiple drugs becomes a cycle, and the addicts of today tend to develop multiple addictions.

-This fragile coping mechanism often blows up when drugs users must deal with another person and raise children.
+This fragile coping mechanism often blows up when drugs users have families.
 Raising children and needing to care for another person will expose the inability of drug-abusing parents to maintain an equilibrium.
-There are additional risks as well.

 Another problem is that medical marijuana practitioners are encouraging pregnant women to smoke pot for morning sickness and for breastfeeding.
 Dr. Steven Simerville explains the reasons why we should be concerned about the mental development of children whose mothers did not protect them from THC during crucial stages of life.